 Layer intentionally

-Lightly coat pasta first.
+Add the cooked pasta to a bowl and lightly toss with a few scoops of sauce to coat.
 Spread a thin base of sauce in the dish.
-Add pasta, more ragu, ricotta mixture if using, mozzarella, and repeat.
-Finish with sauce and cheese.
+Add pasta, more ragu, ricotta mixture (if using), mozzarella, and repeat.
+Finish with sauce and mozzarella.
 Fill no higher than ¾ in below the rim.

 Bake and rest

 Cover and bake 25 to 30 minutes.
-Uncover and bake 15 to 25 minutes more until bubbling and lightly browned.
+Uncover, sprinkle the remaining Parmesan over the top, and bake 15 to 25 minutes more until bubbling and lightly browned.
 Rest 15 to 20 minutes before cutting.

 Notes, swaps, and guardrails